What products contain PFAS?

 Reducing your PFAS exposure

 Check your personal-care products.
-Avoid personal-care products made with Teflon™ or containing ingredients that include the words “fluoro” or ”perfluoro.”
+Avoid personal-care products containing ingredients that include the words “fluoro” or ”perfluoro.”
 PFCs can be found in dental floss and a variety of cosmetics, including nail polish, facial moisturizers, and eye make-up.
 The Environmental Working Group’s Skin Deep guide to cosmetics is a great place to look up your products.

-Avoid Teflon™ or non-stick cookware.
+Avoid non-stick cookware unless ceramic and/or they specifically state PFAS free.
 If you choose to continue using non-stick cookware, be careful not to let it heat to above 450ºF.
-Do not leave non-stick cookware unattended on the stove, or use non-stick cookware in hot ovens or grills.
+Do not leave non-stick cookware unattended on the stove or use non-stick cookware in hot ovens or grills.
 Discard products if non-stick coatings show signs of deterioration.